-In 1761, the Duke of Choiseul ordered his architect, Louis-Denis Le Camus, to make splendid improvements.
-Just like the gardens at Versailles it had :
+In 1761, the Duke of Choiseul commissioned his architect Louis-Denis Le Camus to make splendid embellishments.

-Without delay, Choiseul had his gardens enhanced in keeping with the palace.
-He devised a great plan which was divided into two phases :
+Without delay, Choiseul had the gardens enhanced in unison with the palace.
+He devised a spectacular plan,divided into two stages:

 Captivated by the beauty of the prevailing century, Choiseul wavered however between the natural feel of the anglo-chinese style garden and the rigueur of the French garden.
 Thus he concluded his garden fantasy by constructing an unnecessary, exotic extravagance (The Pagode) right in the middle of a typically classical perspective which Le Camus then built in the purest style of Louis XVI.

-• The forest paths in the 28 acre park and the view of the crossroads which branch out into seven paths.
+The forest walkways of this 28 acre park and the view of the crossroads which branch out into seven paths.